 And you can still be jealous and feel ignored even though your partner feels he or she is giving you lots of attention.

-So what do you do if you’re feeling ignored by your partner and your jealousy causes you to start fights which threaten to ruin your relationship?
+So what do you do if you’re feeling ignored by your partner and you start fights which threaten to ruin your relationship?

 Let’s go back to the woman who was angry with her boyfriend that he didn’t dance with her anymore…(maybe you’re in a similar situation with your partner but not about dancing)

-Here are some ideas from our “No More Jealousy” program that she and you can do if you’re being ignored…
+Here are some ideas that she and you can do if you’re being ignored…

-1. Ask yourself if there are times when you don’t feel ignored by your partner.
+1. Ask yourself if there are times when you do feel connected with your partner.

 If there are times when you feel like you are getting the love you want from him or her, then weigh how much of the time you feel you’re being ignored.